Jonathan Taylor Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Matchup vs. Buffalo

-- In his only career matchup against the Bills, Taylor finished with 78 rushing yards, 4.5 more yards than his over/under in Sunday's game.
+- Taylor's 78 rushing yards in his one career matchup against the Bills are 4.5 more yards than his over/under in Sunday's game.

 - Taylor ran for a touchdown in that contest against the Bills.